Active records services

 - provides a template to detail the series title, use and medium of the vital records identified in Vital Records Inventory, Part 1

-Contact Information Management Branch
+Contact Enterprise Information Management

-For further details or inquiries about the Government of Alberta’s information management program and services, please contact email@example.com.
+For further details or inquiries about the Government of Alberta’s information management program and services, contact email@example.com.